Question: How can I isolate nuclei for 3' Gene Expression profiling?

 Note: this demonstrated protocol is not to be used with the ATAC assay or the Multiome ATAC+Gene Expression assay.

 Protocols for nuclei isolation from frozen tissues:

-A customer-developed protocol for frozen tissues is available on the 10x Community site.
+If not using the Chromium Nuclei Isolation Kit, there is a customer-developed protocol for frozen tissues is available on the 10x Community site.
 The 'Frankenstein protocol for nuclei isolation from fresh and frozen tissue' describes nuclei isolation and sorting.

 Note: Customer-Developed protocols are provided for general information only and are NOT directly supported, endorsed, or certified by 10x Genomics.

 For general guidelines and tips on isolating nuclei from frozen tissues, please see: How do you isolate nuclei from snap-frozen tissue for 3’ gene expression profiling?

 For best practices for working with nuclei prep, please see: What are the best practices for working with nuclei samples for 3' single-cell gene expression?